remarkjs/remark/packages/remark-parse/readme.md

     * ...and a list
 ```

-Footnotes mode (default: `false`) enables reference footnotes and inline
+Footnotes mode (`boolean`, default: `false`) enables reference footnotes and
-footnotes.
+inline footnotes.
 Both are wrapped in square brackets and preceded by a caret
 (`^`), and can be referenced from inside other footnotes.

 ##### `options.breaks`